-Any financial need remaining after loans and employment are awarded is met with grant or scholarship funds.
+Any financial need remaining after employment is awarded is met with grant or scholarship funds.
 Eligibility for federal, state, or other outside grants and scholarships is utilized first.
 Wesleyan Grant funds are awarded to meet remaining need.
 The following is a brief explanation of some of the more common grant and scholarship funds.